Updated April 24, 2023

 - Assigned to

-As we can see the purpose of all these fields is to have a formal process wise details of the issue found.
+As we can see, all these fields aim to have formal process-wise details of the issue found.
 This helps developers to reproduce the defect in their environment and fix it.
-Below is the short description of all these fields –
+Below is a short description of all these fields –

-- Project/Release Name – Name of the release where the defect was found, usually project has multiple releases and the same project might be having multiple subprojects.
+- Project/Release Name – Usually, we specify the name of the release in which we found the defect, considering that a project typically has multiple releases and may also have multiple subprojects.
 This field helps to raise an issue for a specific release.

-- Defect Detail Description – This is the detail description of the defect, it should include details like environment where the defect was found, and test data used, actual results expected the result and any additional information which adds more valuable information for the stakeholders to understand the defect.
+- Defect Detail Description – The detailed description of the defect should include information such as the environment in which it was found, the test data used, the expected and actual results, and any additional information that can provide valuable insight for stakeholders to understand the defect.

 - Defect Priority – It signifies how urgent it is to fix the defect.

-- Phase the defect was found – As there are many phases when a defect can be logged, Unit testing phase, SIT (system integration testing), UAT (user acceptance testing) or even production phase.
+- Phase the defect was found – There are many phases when a defect can be logged, the Unit testing phase, SIT (system integration testing), UAT (user acceptance testing), or even the production phase.

 - Assigned to – Name of the developer or development lead.

-- Attachments – This given an option to the tester to attach the snapshot of the screen where the issue was encountered.
+- Attachments – We have allowed the tester to attach a snapshot of the screen where they encountered the issue.

 Test Execution and Defect logging is the phase where there are many challenges a tester might face.
-Some of them are communicating effectively with the developers.
-Might we argue that is logging a defect with all necessary information not sufficient for the developers to understand the defect?
+Some of them communicate effectively with the developers.
+Might we argue that logging a defect with all necessary information is insufficient for the developers to understand the defect?

-It is and in some of the cases, it requires additional explanation/discussion with the developers.
-There are instances where a tester encounters an unexpected behavior which he/she might not be sure if it is a defect.
-These circumstances are usually faced by testers who are new in the team, having limited domain knowledge or having ambiguity on the requirements.
-Well, the tester is not to be blamed here if there are tight deadlines and there are ever-changing requirements and in most of the cases testers learn about the domain while actually planning and executing test cases.
-As we can see the path of a tester is not as easy as it is perceived.
-It requires ever learning attitude, good communication skills, good collaborating skills and eagerness to adjust oneself in conditions where there are changes in domains, tools, processes used.
-While we talked about the journey of manual testers, the overall process applies to Automation testers as well.
-Automation, on the other hand, have significant changes in the process as the scope of testing and planning, execution varies significantly.
+It is, and in some cases, requires additional explanation/discussion with the developers.
+There are instances where a tester encounters an unexpected behavior that they might not be sure if it is a defect.
+Provers new to the team, have limited domain knowledge, or face ambiguity in the requirements usually encounter these circumstances.
+Well, the tester is not to be blamed here if there are tight deadlines and ever-changing requirements, and in most cases, the case prover learns about the domain while planning and executing test cases.
+As we can see, the path of a tester is not as easy as it may seem.
+It requires an ever-learning attitude, good communication skills, good collaborating skills, and eagerness to adjust to conditions where there are changes in domains, tools, and processes.
+While we talked about the journey of manual testers, the overall process also applies to Automation testers.
+Conversely, automation significantly changes the process as the scope of testing and planning execution varies significantly.

-Considering the journey of the tester as discussed above can we still say that the job of software tester qualities is easier than that of a developer?
+Considering the journey of the prover, as discussed above, can we still say that the job of software tester qualities is easier than that of a developer?

-It can be said that more than comparing the tester v/s developer roles, it will be more useful to have a discussion of how the collaboration of two can lead to a major success of the product as a whole.
-We sometimes forget that the job of the tester is to find issues in the application and not to point of mistakes of the developers.
-When we forget the very idea of our job, it sometimes leads to unnecessary discussion.
-However, it is been observed that there are equally good testing, development teams where everyone understands that the end purpose is to make application work as expected.
-Let us hope for everyone to look at the positive side of the testing job as a role which helps in cleaning the product and not as the one which just finds mistakes!
+One could argue that instead of comparing the roles of testers and developers, discussing how their collaboration can lead to the product’s overall success would be more beneficial.
+We sometimes forget that the tester’s job is to find issues in the application and not to point out developers’ mistakes.
+When we ignore the very idea of our job, it sometimes leads to unnecessary discussion.
+We have observed that there are testing and development teams where everyone understands that the end purpose is to make the application work as expected.
+Let us hope everyone looks at the positive side of the testing job as a role that helps clean the product and not as the one that finds mistakes!